SAP-archive/cloud-workflow-codejam/exercises/04/readme.md

 | xs-app.json   | The approuter configuration, in the form of a single route that uses the `shopinfo` destination |
 | .npmrc        | Some local Node.js package manager (npm) configuration to define which registry to use for `@sap`-namespaced packages |

 The three files `package.json`, `xs-app.json` and `.npmrc` have been bundled together into the archive file `app.zip` (also in the same `dest-test-app` directory).
-There's also an `xs-security.json` file which is a descriptor file for the `xsuaa` service upon which the app relies.
+There's also an `xs-security.json` file which describes how the `xsuaa` service should be configured, a service upon which the app relies.

 :point_right: Download the [`app.zip`](dest-test-app/app.zip) and [`manifest.yml`](dest-test-app/manifest.yml) files.
 Download the `xsuaa` service parameter file [`xs-security.json`](dest-test-app/xs-security.json) file too.